 19849.1 Allows CalHR to set rules and standards for callback time based on prevailing practices and the needs of State service.

-19993 Allows employees to deduct a portion of their salary to participate in a deferred compensation plan.
+19993 Allows employees to deduct a portion of their salary to participate in a 457(b) defined contribution plan.

 19841 Provides relocation expenses for involuntary transfer or promotion requiring a change in residence.